 As we got close, we saw the roads lined with cars and people walking a couple blocks toward the silos.
 The parking lot was packed and all the street parking in the general area was filled.
 We drove around and around, trying to find a spot to park the car.
 We finally found one in a parking lot across the street from the Dr. Pepper Museum that wouldn’t be too far of a walk.
 We had set our trip for a Monday, during the school year, expecting slower crowds, and we were stunned by the numbers of people we found!

 The store was amazing and had so many cool things.
 My mission was to find something for my house . . . something unique that I couldn’t just hop into a Hobby Lobby or Kirklands and pick up.
 We found “it” pretty quickly.
 But we went through the rest of the building before coming back to these beautiful round metal shelves, just in case there was something else.
 When we got back, the stack had depleted and there wasn’t a complete set of shelves anymore.
 But I stopped a worker who happily made a call and in just a few minutes another stack of shelves was brought up.
-I snatched them up quickly and now they’re on my kitchen wall and I love them.
-(See how I used them in this post.)
+I snatched them up quickly and now these beautiful and unique shelves are decorating my kitchen wall and I love them.
 My mom also found some fun things that I’m excited to see how she uses them the next time I visit her.

 The grounds aren’t huge and my mom and I both sunburn really easily, so we’re not the type to lounge around outside.
 But we looked around and I snapped some pictures of some fun design details that I loved.
 We grabbed some lunch at one of the on-site food trucks (a grilled cheese with brisket that was amazing), walked through the gardens, and stopped in at the little garden shop.
 I took more pictures in the gardens and came home with a project for my husband – to make some copycat tree planters.